• Templates & Playbooks

 Instead of sending the same “just checking in” email, try a different angle or offer a new piece of value.
 If you still hear nothing after several tries, send a polite “break-up” email to professionally close the loop.
 It’s a low-pressure way to put the ball in their court, and it often gets a response.
 Using a tool that provides real-time engagement signals helps you know exactly who is opening your emails so you can focus your energy on interested buyers.

-Technical vs. Business Stakeholders
+Speaking to Technical vs. Business Contacts

 Technical stakeholders, like a sales ops or IT lead, need to know how your tool works and if it will integrate smoothly with their existing tech stack.
 Your follow-up should address their specific technical questions and concerns.
 Remind them how your product solves a specific challenge they mentioned, and offer proof with case studies or technical documentation.